Imayowadavid/Exploratory-Data-Analysis-with-COVID-19-Datasets-Using-Microsoft-Excel-/README.md

 **EXPLORATORY DATA ANALYSIS ON  GLOBAL COVID-19 CASES**.
 ![](covid19.jpg)
 ***
-**INTRODUCTION**
+**Introduction**

-This is my first  project.
+This is my first dashboard project.
 My sole aim is to carry out Exploratory Data Analysis on the Global COVID-19 (2020-2022) datasets.
 The 3 years (2020-2022) datasets were merged to form a consolidated Table.
 The Extraction, data cleaning and visualizations were done using Microsoft Excel.
 This Project file (https://drive.google.com/drive/folders/1ZtvsUQZr3YY51eBzf0Eq9HYy7tp8LlZ3) comprises the daily time series data, charts and summary of the analysis with pivot tables.
 Datasets (Confirmed, Death, Recovered cases and Consolidated Table).

-1. Overview
-2. Datasets (Confirmed, Death, Recovered cases and Consolidated Table) details
-3. Data Preparation
-4. Data Visualization
-5. Summary of Analysis (Findings

 ***
  **Project Objective**